TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

 # Decoding the TOGAF Framework

-This repository is dedicated towards chronicling my entire journey into Enterprise Architecture - Specifically, the TOGAF Framework
+'ve dedicated this repository towards chronicling my entire journey into Enterprise Architecture - Specifically, the TOGAF Framework

 Here, I document my learning, share some insights I find worth-while,  more so from a practical standpoint.
 --> Plus, reflect on the concepts I feel are integral to mastering TOGAF.